-Assumption 3 can be easily met, since both electrofishing collections take place within a single day and the section is isolated using block nets.
+Assumption 3 was met, since both electrofishing collections take place within a single day and the section is isolated using block nets.

 4. The first catch is removed from the population or, if returned alive, the individuals are marked so they can be ignored when counting the second catch.